 We always hear that knowledge is power.
-Often times, each of us interprets and defines knowledge by its own definition.
+Frequently, each of us interprets and defines knowledge by its definition.
 So, What is the definition of knowledge?
 What is the true meaning of knowledge?
 This is what this article will clearly show you.

-Knowledge refers to the intellectual gain that individuals using to perform their work well and effectively or to make correct decisions.
+Knowledge refers to the intellectual gain individuals use to perform their work well and effectively or make correct decisions.
 Knowledge is divided into two main parts: Explicit knowledge and Tacit knowledge.

 This era is often called the era of knowledge.
-Because knowledge has become a major component of this era.
-Therefore, this article will show you the definition of knowledge in more depth.
+Because knowledge has become a significant component of this era, this article will show you the definition of knowledge in more depth.
 Also, you will know the topics related to knowledge, Such as the types of knowledge and its sources.
-Let’s get started
+Let’s get started.

 Knowledge definition explanation

 Always the words contained in the definition have an accurate and helpful meaning.
 So studying and analyzing it will make you deeply understand the topic.
 And vice versa, if you pass by quickly and without focus.
 The following paragraphs will examine and explain the contents of the definition of knowledge, part by part.